 - Repeat every other day for 14 days or until the infestation is gone.

-The spray clogs the airways of the garden pest it comes in contact with, suffocating them.
+- The spray clogs the airways of the garden pest it contacts, suffocating them.

 Using Neem Soil Soaks on Tomatoes